 VI.
-Appeals
+APPEALS

-- A. Upon receiving an Outcome Letter from the hearing officer/board or a dismissal of a Formal Complaint (or any allegations or a determination of responsibility) from the Title IX Coordinator, each Party may appeal on the following grounds: - A procedural irregularity under the University policy or procedures that affected the hearing outcome. - New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter. - The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter. - The Disciplinary Sanction imposed was grossly disproportionate to the violation(s).
+- A. Upon receiving an Outcome Letter from the hearing officer/board or a dismissal of a Formal Complaint (or any allegations or a determination of responsibility) from the Title IX Coordinator, each Party may appeal on the following grounds: - A procedural irregularity under the University policy or procedures that affected the hearing outcome. - New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter. - The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual Party, or for or against com- plainants or respondents in general, that affected the outcome of the matter. - The Disciplinary Sanction imposed was grossly disproportionate to the violation(s).
+Disciplinary Reprimands are not subject to appeal based on gross disproportionality.